heitoledo/exchangez/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version: 2.7
+* Rails: 6.0.3

-* System dependencies
+* System dependencies: nodejs, yarn, webpacker

 * Configuration